 Oats might be small, but oh are they mighty with fiber, plant-based protein, iron, B vitamins, and other nutrients to support heart and overall health.

 Begin the day with these overnight oat recipes, loaded with slow-releasing carbs and fiber sure to fuel your morning.

 2. Breakfast Burritos

-Eggs are a simple way to offer healthy fat and protein into your morning, along with extra nutrients thanks to their adaptability to complement veggies.
 To make a heart-healthy, on-the-go breakfast, sauté spinach, bell pepper, tomato, and other desired veggies in a skillet over medium heat.
-Crack open and scramble a couple eggs into the veggies, transfer egg mixture to a whole grain tortilla, fold up, and head out the door to take on the day!
+Crack open and scramble 2 eggs into the veggies, transfer egg mixture to a whole grain tortilla, wrap up tightly, and head out the door to tackle the day ahead!

 3. Chia Seed Pudding

 Mixing up a batch of this vanilla chia seed pudding power packs your morning, as chia seeds boast fiber and omega-3 fatty acids shown to support heart health.

 Chia seeds have also shown to reduce C-reactive protein, a major marker of heart disease risk.